-1. b. ii.
+ii.
 Evolution of the Mobile Source Program

-Since the U.S. EPA set the 8-hour ozone standard in 1997, total NOx emissions in the South Coast have been reduced by 76 percent.
+Since the U.S. EPA set the 8-hour ozone standard in 1997, total NOx emissions in the South Coast have been reduced by nearly 70% in 2019, and are projected to be reduced by 76 percent in 2023.
 A significant portion of these reductions came from mobile source programs.
 California's strategies to procure reductions from mobile sources have matured over the past decades as technology and science have progressed.

 California's first vehicle exhaust standards were set in 1963, and vapor recovery from vehicle fueling stations followed soon after.
 Efforts in the 1980's focused on reducing emissions from passenger vehicles, as that represented a substantial portion of the ozone precursor emissions in the State's nonattainment areas.
-Light-duty vehicle programs such as the Smog Check and on-board diagnostics programs ensured that the control technology remained functional.
+Light-duty vehicle programs such as the Smog Check and onboard diagnostics programs ensured that the control technology remained functional.
 The first Low-Emission Vehicle (LEV) regulations were adopted in 1990, requiring automobile manufacturers to introduce progressively cleaner light- and medium-duty vehicles with more durable emission controls and extended warrantees for those controls from the 1994 through 2003 model years.
 By adopting these regulations, CARB established the most stringent criteria pollutant exhaust regulations ever for light- and medium-duty vehicles.
 Subsequent generations of the LEV regulations continued to reduce criteria pollutant emissions from new light- and medium-duty vehicles.
 In 2012, CARB adopted the LEV III regulations as part of the Advanced Clean Cars rulemaking package.
 The LEV III regulations included increasingly stringent emission standards for criteria pollutants and greenhouse gases for new passenger vehicles through the 2025 model year.